gregistech/Algorithm-implementations/README.md

 [1, 7, 3, 4, 8, 2, 3, 5, 9, 10]
 [1, 2, 3, 3, 4, 5, 7, 8, 9, 10]
 ```
-## insertion-sort-nonincreasing.py
+##  insertion-sort.py
-It's the same as the 'insertion-sort.py', just a reversed verison.
+It's the same as the 'insertion-sort.py', just it puts the array in decreasing order.
 ### Example
 ```
 $: python insertion-sort.py 1 3 2 5 4